-Figure 88 Sound pressure level re 1 μ Pa2 (dB).
+Figure 88 Artefacts at the North Sea boundaries (Sound pressure level re 1 $\mu$ Pa (dB)).
 The artefacts that appear as straight blue lines (highlighted in the white circles) for the visualisation of individual hindcast sound pressure level map layers in QGIS.